 The Audit Committee consists of A. Clayton Perfall, Barbara W. Bodem and Philip A. Okala, who are all non-management directors.
 The members of the Audit Committee meet the independence and financial literacy requirements of the NYSE and the additional, heightened independence criteria applicable to members of the Audit Committee under SEC and NYSE rules.
 In 2023, the Audit Committee held ten meetings.
 The Audit Committee operates pursuant to a written charter adopted by the Board of Directors, which it annually reviews.
 The charter, which complies with all current regulatory requirements, is available on the Company's website at www.enovis.com on the Investors page under the Corporate Governance tab.
 During 2023, at each of its regularly scheduled meetings, the Audit Committee met with senior members of the Company's finance team.
-Additionally, the Audit Committee has separate private sessions, during its regularly scheduled meetings, with the Company's independent registered public accounting firm and head of internal audit, respectively.
-The Audit Committee is updated periodically on management's process to assess the adequacy of the Company's system of internal control over financial reporting, the framework used to make the assessment, and management's conclusions on the effectiveness of the Company's internal control over financial reporting.
+Additionally, the Audit Committee heas separate private sessions, during its regularly scheduled meetings, with the Company's independent registered public accounting firm and head of internal audit, respectively.
+The Audit Committee is updated periodically on management's process to assess the adequacy of the Company's system of internal control over financial reporting.
 The Audit Committee has also discussed with the independent registered public accounting firm, their evaluation of the Company's system of internal control over financial reporting.

 The Audit Committee evaluates the performance of the Company's independent registered public accounting firm each year and determines whether to reengage the current independent registered accounting firm or consider other independent registered accounting firms.
 In doing so, the Audit Committee considers the quality and efficiency of the services provided by the independent registered accounting firm, the firm's global capabilities, and the firm's technical expertise, tenure as the Company's independent registered accounting firm and knowledge of the Company's global operations and businesses.
 In connection with the applicable audit partner rotation requirements, the Audit Committee also is involved in considering the selection of the auditors' lead engagement partner when rotation is required.
-Based on this evaluation, the Audit Committee decided to engage Ernst & Young LLP as our independent registered accounting firm for the year ended December 31, 2024.
-The Audit Committee reviews with the independent registered accounting firm and management the overall audit scope and plans, as well as the results of internal and external audit examinations and evaluations by management and the independent registered accounting firm of the Company's internal controls over financial reporting and the quality of the Company's financial reporting.
-Although the Audit Committee has the sole authority to appoint the independent registered public accounting firm, the Audit Committee recommends that the Board ask stockholders, at the Company's annual meeting, to ratify the appointment of the independent registered accounting firm (see Proposal 2 beginning on page 24).
+Based on this evaluation, the Audit Committee decided to engage Ernst & Young LLP as our independent registered accounting firm of the year ended December 31, 2024.
+The Audit Committee reviews with the independent registered accounting firm of the verall audit scope and plans, as well as the results of internal and external audit examinations and evaluations by management and the independent registered accounting firm of the Company's internal controls over financial reporting and the quality of the Company's internal controls over financial reporting and the Audit Committee has the sole authority to appoint the independent registered public accounting firm, the Audit Committee recommends that the Board ask stockholders, at the Company's annual meeting, to ratify the appointment of the independent registered accounting firm (see Proposal 2 beginning on page 24).